JeremyDudet/inventory-agent/project_requirements_document.md

     *   Implementation of role-based access control (RBAC) to limit actions based on user roles.
     *   Regular audits, logging, and monitoring to detect and mitigate potential security issues.

-*   **Scalability:**
+* Scalability:
+  * MVP: Handle up to 50 concurrent voice streams and 100 simultaneous users with a single Bun.js/Express monolith, horizontally scaled via load balancer if needed.
+  * Post-MVP: Support 500+ concurrent users across microservices, with independent scaling for auth, voice, and inventory services using Kubernetes autoscaling (e.g., CPU/memory thresholds at 70%).

-    *   Stateless backend services with session data offloaded to dedicated stores (e.g., Redis).
+  * Stateless backend services with session data offloaded to Redis or Supabase for distributed systems.
-    *   Autoscaling containerized services to handle variable loads.
-    *   Cloud deployment with geographic server optimization to cover the target regions (North America and Mexico).
+  * Geographic server optimization to cover target regions (North America and Mexico), with latency under 200ms for 95% of requests.

 *   **Usability:**